Preimplantation genetic screening - PGS for aneuploidy with IVF

 Cost of PGD - PGS

-- In order to do PGD one must first do IVF and pay the IVF costs
+- In order to do PGD one must first do IVF (and pay for) standard IVF costs

 - Then there is the biopsy cost and the genetics analysis of the cells

-- In the case of blastocyst biopsy, there are additional fees for the frozen embryo transfer cycle that is done after the genetics results come back.
+- There may be additional fees for the frozen embryo transfer cycle that is done after the genetics results come back

 Which are the best PGD clinics?